Odise Roshi: Erzurumspor

+Ankara Keçiörengücü

+On 16 July 2025, Roshi signed for Ankara Keçiörengücü, marking his fourth stint in Turkish football.

+On 9 November 2025, Roshi scored and provided an assist within eight minutes in the 2025–26 TFF 1.
+Lig 13th round match against Adana Demirspor, scoring in the 5th minute and setting up the second goal seven minutes later.
+On 29 November 2025, Roshi scored the only goal in a 2–1 home defeat to Iğdır, netting with a bicycle kick late in the first half to temporarily equalise the scoreline.
+On 3 December 2025, Roshi scored in the Turkish Cup in a 2–0 extra-time win against Kayserispor, netting in the 117th minute to seal qualification to the fourth round after the match had ended goalless in regular time.
+This marked his second goal in two cup appearances.
+On 24 January 2026, Roshi scored a decisive goal in a 22nd-week match against Boluspor, helping his team secure an important victory and move closer to a playoff position.

 International career

-Albania U17
+Youth

-Roshi was capped three times for the Albania under-17 team in the 2008 UEFA European Under-17 Championship qualifying campaign under coach Shpëtim Duro, making his debut on 27 October 2007 in the 3–0 loss against Netherlands.
-Albania U17s were eliminated from the qualifying round, collecting only 1 draw and 2 losses with 1 goal scored and 10 conceded.
+Roshi was capped three times for the Albania under-17 in the 2008 UEFA European Under-17 Championship qualifying round in October 2007.

-Albania U21

 Roshi during his time with under-21 side.

-Roshi was called up for the first time to the Albania under-21 team by the coach Artan Bushati for the 2011 UEFA European Under-21 Championship qualification match against Azerbaijan U21s on 5 September 2009.
-He made his debut against Azerbaijan U21s coming on as a substitute at half-time in place of Hair Zeqiri.
-Albania U21s won the match 1–0 with an own goal scored by Eshgin Guliyev in the 63rd minute.
-Following his good second-half performance, in the next match four days later against Austria U21s, Roshi started the match and scored his first under-21 goal in the 41st minute.
-Austria U21s won that match 3–1 after scoring all 3 of their goals in the first 13 minutes of the match.
-Roshi played in four of the next six qualifying matches and scored 2 more goals.
-Albania U21s finished in fourth place out of five teams, managing 1 win, 1 draw and 6 losses with 11 goals scored and 20 conceded.
+Roshi debutted for the U21 side on 5 September 2009 in the 2011 UEFA European Under-21 Championship qualification, in a 1–0 win after an own goal.
+Following his good second-half performance, in the next match four days later against Austria U21s, Roshi started the match and scored his first under-21 goal in the 41st minute, but Albania U21 lost 3–1.
+Roshi played in four of the next six qualifying matches and scored 2 more goals, and Albania U21s finished fourth of five teams, managing 1 win, 1 draw and 6 losses.

-Roshi was called up again and under the same coach Artan Bushati he played in the two opening 2013 UEFA European Under-21 Championship qualification matches against Poland U21s in a 3–0 loss on 2 September 2011 and in a 4–3 victory against Moldova U21s on 6 September, both for the full 90 minutes.
+Roshi played also in the two opening 2013 UEFA European Under-21 Championship qualification matches against Poland U21s in a 3–0 loss on 2 September 2011 and in a 4–3 victory against Moldova U21s on 6 September, both for the full 90 minutes.